NCAlgebra/NC/DOCUMENTATION/README.md

 Note that transposes and adjoints are treated as independent variables.

-Perhaps the most useful consequence of the above factorization is the possibility of producing a linear polynomial which has the smallest possible number of terms, as explaining in detail in (Oliveira 2012).
-This is done automatically by [`NCSylvesterToNC`](#NCSylvesterToNC).
+Perhaps the most useful consequence of the above factorization is the possibility of producing a linear polynomial which has the smallest possible number of terms, as explaining in detail in \[@oliveira:SSP:2012\].
+This is done automatically by [`NCSylvesterToNC`](#ncsylvestertonc).
 For example

     vars = {x, y};
     expr = a**x**c - a**x**d - a**y**c + a**y**d + b**x**c - b**x**d - b**y**c + b**y**d;